 - Bernadetta's various Supports show that the reason she's a reclusive and paranoid wreck is all because of her abusive father punishing her for her interests that wouldn't make her proper "wife" material and harming any commoners she befriended.
 She didn't have any true friends until she came to the Academy, and she constantly lives in fear that she'll end up hurting them or be hurt by them just by interacting despite her buried desires to get to know them better.
 Worse, in some of her endings, her issues never get any better.
 Burn in hell, Count Varley.

 - Dorothea's Supports reveal just how badly she had it as an orphan and why among her dislikes she includes arrogant nobles and herself.
-She was the daughter of a maid who had an affair with a noble but, when Dorothea was born without a Crest, her and her mother were thrown out.
+She was the daughter of a maid who had an affair with a noble but, when Dorothea was born without a Crest, she and her mother were thrown out.
 When her mother died, she lived as an orphan who grew up in the alleys of Enbarr, begging for coins, eating scraps, and drinking water from drains.
-She only got lucky because the right person heard her singing and brought her into the opera, being praised for her looks and voice by people who would not even a year ago kick her for so much as begging.
+She only got lucky because the right person heard her singing and brought her into the opera, being praised for her looks and voice by people who not even a year ago would kick her for so much as begging.
 Even then, sometimes she had to fend off some who would pursue her to the extent of kidnapping.
 Her desire to marry into money can sometimes come off as selfish and hypocritical, but it's mostly motivated by the fear that once her voice and looks fade, she'll end up alone and destitute again.

 - Flayn and Seteth's backstory reveals that Flayn is actually Seteth's daughter, but they are forced to pretend to be siblings in order to protect Flayn's identity as a descendant of Sothis.
 Otherwise, she'll never be safe from anti-Church forces who may seek to kill or exploit her for her divine heritage.